Reducing haze pollution to protect parks & communities

 See more ›

-But to achieve strong plans, we need help from park advocates like you!
-Whether submitting written comments on your state’s proposed regional haze plan or testifying at a virtual public hearing or writing to your congressional members, your voice can and will make a difference.
+To achieve strong plans to reduce haze pollution, we need help from park advocates like you!
+Whether submitting written comments to EPA or your state on your state’s proposed regional haze plan or testifying at a virtual public hearing, your voice can and will make a difference.

 NPCA at work

-NPCA, and our partners around the country, have engaged in nearly all of the available state public comment periods to date.
+NPCA, and our partners around the country, have engaged in nearly all of the available state and EPA public comment periods to date.
 We have engaged our members and supporters to get their voices heard at public hearings and through comment letters.
-NPCA has also engaged directly with EPA Regional Offices in nearly every EPA region and looks forward to participating in the upcoming comment periods through the EPA.
+NPCA has also engaged directly with EPA Regional Offices in nearly every EPA region.
 Please join our email list to be notified when there are opportunities to advocate for clean air and clear skies!

 See what NPCA is doing to clear the air and act on climate